MatthewJDavis/matthewjdavis.github.io/_posts/2017-08-17-pester-chef.md

 team_city_agent/test/integration/uk_settings/pester/uk_settings.Tests.ps1

-Now when you run ``` ruby kitchen verify ``` your Pester tests will run for the integration tests.
+Now when you run ``` kitchen verify```, your Pester tests will run for the integration tests.

 I'm enjoying learning chef and am glad I can use Pester tests within the chef framework to test the infrastructure created.

 For reference, the following versions are being used on my Windows 10 machine.
 I also got this set up easily on my mac at work after I had added the chef install of ruby to my bash_profile (which it tells you to do in the setup but I had originally missed that step and was using the system installed version which was too old to install kitchen-pester).

-> Chef Development Kit Version: 2.0.28
+>- Chef Development Kit Version: 2.0.28
-> chef-client version: 13.2.20
+> - chef-client version: 13.2.20
-> berks version: 6.2.0
+> - berks version: 6.2.0
-> kitchen version: 1.16.0
+> - kitchen version: 1.16.0
-> inspec version: 1.31.1
+> - inspec version: 1.31.1
-> kitchen-pester: 0.8.0
+> - kitchen-pester: 0.8.0